-The Governing Board has appointed Landau-Baker as the internal auditors.
+The Trustees have appointed Landau-Baker as the internal auditors.
 The internal control checks include giving advice on financial matters and performing a range of checks on the School's financial systems.
 In particular, the checks carried out during the year include:

-- Review of the ICT procedures
+- Review of budgeting procedures

-- Review of Governance procedures
+- Review of Payroll and HR systems

 - Standard Tests for Internal Scrutiny

-Three times a year Landau-Baker report to the governors via the Audit Committee, on the operation of the systems of control and on the discharge of the Governing Board's financial responsibilities.
+Three times a year Landau-Baker report to the Trustees via the Audit Committee, on the operation of the systems of control and on the discharge of the Trustees Board's financial responsibilities.